-Justin works as the Vice President of Finance at Rocky Mountain Water Works, an excavation, utility construction and oilfield service company, servicing Northern Colorado and Southern Wyoming.
+Justin was the Vice President of Finance at Rocky Mountain Water Works, an excavation, utility construction and oilfield service company, servicing Northern Colorado and Southern Wyoming.
 Justin has a passion for developing new products and technologies and enjoys working at the fault lines where business disciplines collide.
 He finds that these cracks between provide interesting challenges and are ripe grounds for improvement.
 Justin did his undergraduate work at Colorado State University, and received his MBA from the University of Colorado at Boulder.
 Having joined SVP in July 2013 with his wife, Ashley, Justin has provided invaluable assistance to many SVP Denver Investees, as well as, working with SVP Denver staff on strategic mapping and processes.
 He currently oversees SVP’s capacity building engagements with nonprofit investees.

 Impact Committee Co-Chair

 Mark has built his highly successful career delivering breakthrough products and businesses that have generated more than $2.0 billion in revenue in the telecommunications, consumer electronics, and cleantech markets.
 Mark came to Denver from Shanghai where he was a Senior Vice President of Corning Incorporated.
 Since coming to Colorado, Mark has been investing in and advising a variety of startup companies.
 He was on the board of Bioptigen (acquired by Danaher in 2016) and is currently on the board of SWIR Vision Systems.
 Since 2017 he has been the external General Partner of the Innosphere Fund.
 Mark is also focusing on developing new sources of capital for non-profits.
 He has made a number of impact investments in non-profits and was a Founding Circle Sponsor of Colorado Impact Days, and currently serves on the Board of Directors of Denver Social Venture Partners and Colorado Pledge 1%.